-2020 £000's 2019 £000's Interest and similar income Due from banks measured at amortised cost 107 874 Investment securities recognised at FVTOCI 333 1,801 Loans and advances to customers measured at amortised cost 12,622 14,152 Total interest and similar income relating to financial assets 13,062 16,827 Interest expense and similar charges Due to banks measured at amortised cost 1,901 2,737 Due to customers measured at amortised cost 783 1,898 Debt securities in issue and other borrowed funds measured at amortised cost 239 282 Lease liabilities measured at amortised cost 150 131 Total interest expense and similar charges relating to financial liabilities 3,073 5,048
+2021 £000's 2020 £000's Interest and similar income Due from banks measured at amortised cost 2 107 Investment securities recognised at FVTOCI - 333 Loans and advances to customers measured at amortised cost 13,078 12,622 Total interest and similar income relating to financial assets 13,080 13,062 Interest expense and similar charges Investment securities recognised at FVTOCI 266 - Due to banks measured at amortised cost 1,366 1,901 Due to customers measured at amortised cost 106 783 Debt securities in issue and other borrowed funds measured at amortised cost 207 239 Lease liabilities measured at amortised cost 162 150 Total interest expense and similar charges relating to financial liabilities 2,107 3,073

-During the year 2020, net interest income decreased compared to 2019 mainly due to the reduced interest rates.
 All the Company's interest income and interest expense is calculated using the effective interest rate method.

-7. NET FEES AND COMMISSION INCOME
+7. FEES AND COMMISSION INCOME